 Organic sector overview

-Currently the organic sector in Australia is worth in excess of $1.73B, and growing at a rate of 13-14% per annum (Organic Market Report, 2017).
-The market has ongoing strong consumer demand, with more educated consumers looking for connection, authenticity, certified healthy food in Australia.
+The organic sector in Australia is worth in excess of $1.73B, and growing at a rate of 13-14% per annum (Organic Market Report, 2017).
+The market has ongoing strong consumer demand, with more educated consumers looking for connection, authenticity, certified and healthy food in Australia.

-The most difficult aspects of the industry are the lack of stable supply chains and a continued increasing demand in the amount of certified organic farmland area.
+The complex aspects of the industry are the lack of resilient supply chains and reliable markets for increased demand in organic food, related to geography, land access and profitability.
 Together with constraints around the agricultural labour force, business development and deep expertise needed to build stronger and more climate resilient farm businesses over the long term.

-ORICoop endeavours to meet these needs, and many others through our collective expertise, the transparency and member based values of a co-operative.
-Together with a diverse Board, engaged members, key strategic advisors, aligned partners and specialist consultants we are ready to tackle this exciting proposition!
+ORICoop endeavours to address these needs, and others through our collective expertise, connecting networks of producers and addressing the needs through better transparency and member based values of a co-operative.
+With the depth of diverse experience of the ORICoop Board, engaged members, key strategic advisors, aligned partners and specialist consultants we are ready to tackle this exciting proposition!

-Anyone can become a member of the ORICoop, assuming their acceptance of the conditions of ORICoop membership as contained in the Rules and Disclosure Statement.
+You are invited to become a member of ORICoop, assuming your acceptance of the ORICoop membership guidelines as contained in the Rules and Disclosure Statement.

-Our ‘Eater’ members’ intention is to be more closely connected to farmland, and to their increasing desire to see more organic food in their communities, local & direct from farmers to them.
+Our ‘Eater’ members’ intention is to be more closely connected to farmers and farmland, and to their increasing desire to see more organic food in their communities, local & direct from farmers to them.